About the Project

 'Natural History in the Age of Revolutions' is an interdisciplinary collaborative research project based in the Department of History and Philosophy of Science at the University of Cambridge.
 We draw expertise from across the arts and sciences, working with historians of science, historians, scientists and curators to explore the crucial juncture in the practices of natural history around 1800.
+The analysis explores how visions of plant, animal and human diversity supported or resisted these agendas in turn.

 To facilitate this research we have built several partnerships in the UK and South Pacific.
 Our project partners include: